mapping-commons/sssom/src/docs/funding.md

 - Implementation of validation and parsing methods in [sssom-py](https://github.com/mapping-commons/sssom-py)
 - Generating [training materials](../training.md)
 - Organising [workshops](../workshops.md)
-- Outreach activties to clinical communities such as [OHDSI](https://www.ohdsi.org/)
+- Outreach activities to clinical communities such as [OHDSI](https://www.ohdsi.org/)

-The grant was awared to members of the Monarch Initiative.
+The grant was awarded to members of the Monarch Initiative.

 ### Monarch (NIH / OD #5R24OD011883)